nguyenhuy0905/tinydb/README.md

   - String (say, at most 255 characters).

 - Single-indexed.
-  - Key assumed to be the first column.
-If first column isn't name `id`, a `rowid` column is inserted.
   - For now, manual `id` insertion is forced.
 No auto-increment.
   - `id` must be an unsigned int.
   - Simply compare byte-to-byte.
   - Multi-indexing then probably something like a hash table.

 ## Command-line

-- Call `tinydb` to open the REPL.
+- Call `tinydbcli` to open the REPL.

+> [!WARNING]
+> The following is outdated and is being updated.

 ### 1. Quickie